 - how to use lead4ward’s instructional resources as enhancements and complements to district curriculum and HQIMs

-- how to connect engaging instruction to teacher evaluation rubrics such as T-TESS
+- how to align engaging instruction to teacher evaluation rubrics such as T-TESS

-- how to promote engagement through lead4ward’s four instructional resources:
+- how to promote proactive intervention and multiple learning entry points through lead4ward’s four instructional resources:

 - instructional strategies playlist